 |

 Construction of the metro started in 1992 and the system was due to open in 1999.
 Eventually the official inauguration took place on 31 March 2001, although regular service did not start until Sept.
 2001.
-During the first months the metro operated only from 10:00 - 16:00 along 32 km of the 41 km network (from Rodoviária to Taguatinga and Samambaia) with only 11 stations open for passengers.
+During the first months the metro operated only from 10:00 - 16:00 along 32 km of the 42.4 km network (from Rodoviária to Taguatinga and Samambaia) with only 11 stations open for passengers.
 Both lines, the Green Line (linha verde) and the Orange Line (linha laranja) start at Central (Rodoviária bus terminal) and share tracks through Asa Sul ("southern wing" of the city centre) and Guará.
-Both lines separate at Águas Claras, the Orange Line runs south to Samambaia and the Green Line heads west to Taguatinga and later to Ceilândia.
-The metro runs underground from Central to Terminal Asa Sul, then on the surface towards the west.
+The two lines separate at Águas Claras, the Orange Line running south to Samambaia and the Green Line heading west to Ceilândia.
+The metro runs underground from Central to Terminal Asa Sul, then mostly on the surface towards the west.
 Stations are equipped with escalators and elevators.
 Metro service is provided by 20 4-car trains with a capacity to carry 1350 passengers.

 |